Guilded-NET/Guilded-NET.github.io/docs/commands.md

 ## Method-based commands

-To declare a method as a command, we will have to always add `[Command]` attribute.
+To declare a method as a command, we will have to always add `[Command]`{: .language-csharp } attribute.
 This will also be true for class-based commands, but we will go over them later.

 Method-based commands will also always:
 - need to have `CommandEvent` parameter as its first parameter, no matter if it contains any arguments or not